JerryFZhang/WarmerTodayV0.1/README.md

 # Warmer.Pro
 A new type of weather application.

-[Pre-Alpha](Warmer.pro)is deployed and restricted for now.
+[Pre-Alpha](Warmer.pro) is deployed and restricted for now.
 Occationally avaliable for public use for testing purporses.
 Beta will be abaliavle for public use sometimes in September.

 Powered by [forecase.io](http://forecase.io).